HerrZatacke/wifi-gbp-emulator/beginner_setup_guide.md

 * [OLED Screen](https://www.amazon.de/gp/product/B07BDFXFRK)

 ## Step 1: Flash the board

+In this first step we will setup your computer to communicate with the ESP8266 Board and flash it.

+Required Tools for this step:
+* PC/Laptop
+* MicroUSB Cable
+* ESP8266 Board

 ### 1.1 Install the Arduino IDE
 Download the Arduino IDE either from the Website (Windows/MacOS) from [here](https://www.arduino.cc/en/Main/Software) and follow the basic installation process.